Skip to main content

 Give Cycle Space

-Our award-winning campaign, Give Cycle Space, runs parallel with other priority actions to improve road safety for everyone.
+The award-winning Give Cycle Space campaign was developed to educate drivers, alongside other priority actions aimed at improving road safety for everyone.

 Research shows that, of all the safe driving behaviours around people on bikes, drivers are least likely to leave the right amount of space when they overtake.

-In partnership with Police Scotland, our campaign aims to both increase awareness of the correct passing distance of 1.5 metres, and improve driver behaviour around people on bikes.
+In partnership with Police Scotland, our campaign aims to both increase awareness of the minimum safe passing distance of 1.5 metres, and improve driver behaviour around people on bikes.

 The message is clear: dangerous and careless driving around people on bikes is risking someone’s life and risking serious legal consequences.